 The Documentary Film

-Probably when we’ll look at the documentary film (Amy: The Girl Behind the Name ) on the Amy life, we will feel a sense of melancholy and sadness that will intensify again that pain felt in that damn July 23, 2011, and never faded because Amy Winehouse we still lack a lot.
+Probably when we’ll look at the documentary film (Amy ) directed by British filmmaker Asif Kapadia, we will feel a sense of melancholy and sadness.
+That almost certainly will intensify again that pain felt in that damn July 23, 2011, and never faded because Amy Winehouse we still lack a lot.

 We miss her extraordinary voice from the unmistakable tone.
 We miss her songs so honest and brilliant.
 We miss her intense and penetrating gaze.
 We miss her because we will have wanted to see her sing with our Quinn Archer, for sure together they would created something memorable.